dnts3110/dnts3110/README.md

 - 🌱 I'm on track for learning more about web development, digital forensics and offensive/defensive security.

-- ✍️  In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️  In my free time, I love investing my time doing CTFs, learning about linux, web exploitation, or binge watching LiveOverFlow on Youtube.

 - 💬  Feel free to reach out to me for competing in CTFs, or just for some interesting discussion.